 SWAP it for..

-The social way of eating is hard to replicate on a work day but you can make small changes such as trying to eat your meals in a relaxed environment (no, not at your computer, on your phone or in front of the TV) and focus on chewing well and really tasting your food.
+The social way of eating is hard to replicate on a work day but you can make small changes such as trying to eat your meals in a relaxed environment (no, not at your computer, on your phone or in front of the TV) get away from your electrical devices and focus on chewing well and really tasting your food.
 If you are working in an office, take (at least!)
 15 minutes to walk outside and enjoy your lunch without distractions.
 Take a few deep breaths before returning to work or being busy.